-Liquefied petroleum gases/propane gas are heavier than air and will remain at floor level if there is a leak.
+Liquefied petroleum gas/propane gas is heavier than air and will remain at floor level if there is a leak.
 Basements, crawl spaces, closets and areas below ground level will serve as pockets for accumulation of leaking gas.
 Before lighting, smell all around the appliance area for gas.
 Be sure to smell next to the floor.